 SOURCE OF WEALTH: Flatiron Partners, Union Square Investments

 FUNDING AREAS: NYC Community, Education, (Women's) Entpreneurship

-OVERVIEW: Fred Wilson and his wife Joanne are strong proponents of education, particularly when it comes to giving kids access to computers and teaching them basic programming skills.
-Wilson's also active in redeveloping areas of NYC, and an outspoken proponent of net neutrality.
+OVERVIEW: Fred Wilson and his wife Joanne are strong proponents of education, particularly when it comes to giving young people access to computers and teaching them basic programming skills.
+Wilson is also active in redeveloping areas of NYC, and he is an outspoken proponent of net neutrality.

 BACKGROUND: Fred Wilson studied mechanical engineering at MIT and received an MBA from University of Pennsylvania’s Wharton School of Business.
 Wilson is a tech venture capitalist who has provided funding for internet companies such as Twitter, Zynga, Etsy, Disqus, Feedburner, Kickstarter, and many others.
 He currently is a managing partner at Union Square Ventures and also founded Flatiron Partners.

-NET NEUTRALITY: In 1996, Wilson and Jerry Colona founded Flatiron Partners, focused on investments in notable dot-com bubble successes and failures.
-Though there’s no indication that he’s been an active donor or fundraiser for groups that seek to protect net neutrality, internet privacy, or freedom of speech, Wilson is a big supporter of that issue and said that the end of net neutrality could prevent venture capitalists like himself from funding new startups.
+NET NEUTRALITY: In 1996, Wilson and Jerry Colona founded Flatiron Partners, invests in notable dot-com bubble successes and failures.
+Though there is no indication that he has been an active donor or fundraiser for groups that seek to protect net neutrality, internet privacy, or freedom of speech, Wilson is a big supporter of that issue.
+He has said that the end of net neutrality could prevent venture capitalists like himself from funding new startups.

 LOOKING FORWARD: Expect Wilson and Joanne to continue to dig into their select issues.
 They also keep active blogs, which could reveal new interest areas as they emerge.
 Perhaps the couple will give through a more formal charitable vehicle down the line.